vadimg/imsanity/README.md

 - if the script is moved to a different package or subpackage, the boilerplate will need to be updated manually

 My only response to this is: ahahahahahahahahaha :'(

+It's so sad that such a beautiful language has such a broken import system.